rayrwang/gc/README.md

 ```
 This should open a debugger GUI window.
 Closing the debugger (or Ctrl + C) will stop and save the network.

-To load and run a save:
+To load and run a save (fresh runs append a timestamp to the save directory, so use the actual name from `saves/`):
 ```
-python main.py --load "saves/main_agt"
+python main.py --load "saves/main_agt-<timestamp>"
 ```

 Choose the size of the network: